sjanhunen/dokimazo/papers/one-question.rst

      - What we talk about flows directly out of our heart
    - True faith (as opposed to religion or reason) is always about the heart

-What does it mean to love God with all of your heart and soul and mind and strength?

-To really understand the greatest commandment, we need to understand the words used.
+If we are going to truly appreciate the greatest commandment, we need to understand the words used.
+What are the key words?
+We are to love God with all of our "heart", "soul", "mind", and "strength".
+An important thing to keep in mind is the fact that when Christ uses these words, He's actually quoting from the Old Testament.
+The parallel passage is found in Deut 4.

 It's significant that "heart" and "soul" are two of the three words used in Deuteronomy, because they can be easily misunderstood.
 Mainstream use today is almost backwards from the Hebrew view of these.